Munaj/Munaj_Python/README.md

 # Munaj_Python
-This is my respo for learn how git works
+This is my respo for learn how github works